prolificinteractive/swift-style-guide/README.md

 ### File structure ###

-You should not have multiple types in the same file, each type should have its own file.
+You should not fine multiple types (ie class, struct, enum...) in the same file, each type should have its own file.

 The following list should be the standard struct/class organization of all your Swift files, in this specific order: